5 Phases of a Project Life Cycle

 Let’s dive in!

 Any project can be divided into several stages from its initiation to its conclusion.
-Each stage has a set of activities and goals a project team should undertake and achieve before moving to the next step.
+Each phase has a set of activities and goals a project team should undertake and achieve before moving to the next step.

-Although in this article, we talk about the five stages of project management, there is no general consensus on how many phases should be involved in the management of a project.
+Although in this article, we talk about the five phases of project management, there is no general consensus on how many phases should be involved in the management of a project.
 Some institutions say that there are three, four, or five phases of project planning, others say that it depends on how large the projects are.

 So, if you ask us: “Which of the following are basic phases of the management process?”
 We answer: “All of them”.
 But how you present them – three, four or five – well, that’s not so important.